 To help you better understand Nevada’s laws on amusement park and theme parks accidents, our Nevada personal injury attorneys discuss the following, below:

-- 1. Common Nevada Amusement Park Injuries
+- 1. Common accidents

-- 4. Assumption of the Risk at Nevada Amusement Parks
+- 4. Assumption of the risk

-- 5. Popular Theme Parks in Las Vegas
+- 5. Popular theme parks in Las Vegas

 Although Nevada’s amusement and theme parks are generally safe, accidents still happen.